vohai2003/hdp_data_tutorials/tutorials/hdp/interactive-sql-on-hadoop-with-hive-llap/tutorial.md

 ### Stop Services We Don’t Need

-Ambari enables a number of HDP services we don’t need to try Hive LLAP.
-Since LLAP relies heavily on caching and in-memory processing we will stop these to free memory to improve performance.
+The HDP sandbox comes with many services enabled, some of which we do not need to try Hive LLAP.
+Since LLAP relies heavily on caching and in-memory processing, we will stop some services to free memory and improve performance.

-When you first login you will see these services.
-If the services show up as yellow rather than green, wait a moment until you see green checkmarks next to these services.

 ![initial_services](assets/initial_services.png)

-To free up a bit more resources, let's stop the following services that are not needed for this tutorial:
+Login Ambari using **raj_ops** and stop the following services that are not needed for this tutorial:

 -   Oozie
 -   Flume